Awlas/iotlab-experiments/README.md

 These actions to authenticate your self are required when:
 - it's the first time you run `docker-compose up`
-- you change the default value/value of an environment variable
+- you change the default value/the value of an environment variable
-- the previous running changed the value of an environment variable
+- the previous execution changed the value of an environment variable